Japanese eggplant (Nasu dengaku) + 6 delicious recipes to make

 There are many ways to get a great dish out of an eggplant.
 And the Japanese have developed multiple ways to cook it!

 It can be fried, boiled, roasted, steamed, or grilled.

-With such versatility, it all depends on an individual’s personal preference.
-Such flexibility is ideal for both vegetarians and vegans.
+With such versatility, it all depends on the individual’s personal preference.
+Such flexibility is ideal for both vegetarians and vegans!

 In this post we'll cover:

-- 1 How to make Japanese Eggplant
+- 1 How to prepare Japanese eggplant

-- 2 Japanese Miso Eggplant (Nasu Dengaku) recipe
+- 2 Japanese miso eggplant (Nasu dengaku) recipe

-How to make Japanese Eggplant
+How to prepare Japanese eggplant